mjs513/TeensyRA8876-SPI/README.md

 # TeensyRA8876-SPI
 A RA8876 library for use with SPI driver for Teensy boards and variants.

+Communication with the Teensy is accomplished using SPI.
+To install unzip the zip file in the Arduino/libraries folder.

+Example sketches can be found in the TeensyRA8876-8080 and TeensyRA8876-SPI examples folders.

 *** CONNECTING THE TEENSY TO THE ER-TFTM101-1 in SPI mode ***

 40 pin dual inline connector pinouts can be found here.